vtex/vtex-courses/courses/store-block/01_manifest/en.md

 # Getting to know an app on VTEX IO

-## Introduction

-Before we start, it's necessary to remind some important concepts of the logical for a better understanding of the logical workflow when developing an app.

-## manifest.json
+In order to build a complete custom application with VTEX IO, it's necessary to understand some concepts that are going to be presented now and it all starts with an important file of an app: the `manifest.json`.

+### Manifest file

+This file define some basic configurations and abstractions that are needed for the build of your application to work.
+In this step, some fields of this file are going to be explained, which are:
+- vendor
+- name
+- version
+- dependencies

+Let's begin!

 ### *vendor*